Arechis II of Benevento: Political activities

 This crystallised in 787, when Charlemagne advanced into south Italy and besieged Capua, an important town in the principality of Benevento.
 Arechis left Benevento itself and retreated to his new centre, the port of Salerno.
 Under pressure, Arechis apparently submitted to Frankish suzerainty.
 As Einhard, Charlemagne's biographer, describes it in his Vita Caroli Magni:

 Superficially, Charlemagne seemed to have imposed himself on Benevento.
 Arechis had paid tribute and one of his sons was being held hostage as a guarantee of Benevento's loyalty.
 Frankish influence was also given formal expression.
-Traditionally Benevento had produced and used gold coinage, but from 787 the Beneventan mint began to strike silver coins too.
+Traditionally Benevento had produced and used gold coinage, but in 787 the Beneventan mint began to strike silver coins too.
 The new coins were similar to those issued by Charlemagne's Frankish kingdom.
 Both the new silver and the traditional gold coins, as well as Beneventan legal documents, all started to include Charlemagne's name and title alongside those of Arechis.
 The inclusion of titles on coins and in charters was considered an important marker of political authority.

 However, Einhard overstates Charlemagne's success.
 Frankish influence in Benevento proved to be very short-lived.
 In 788, both Grimoald's elder brother, Romuald, and Arechis himself died.
-Grimoald III, who was being held hostage by Charlemagne, succeeded as prince of Benevento.
+Grimoald III, who was being held hostage by Charlemagne, succeeded as Prince of Benevento.
 Unwisely, Charlemagne released Grimoald in return for an oath of loyalty.
 Grimoald did not keep his promise; by c.
 791, he had effectively proclaimed himself independent and successfully resisted the Franks.
 Grimoald later tried to throw off Frankish suzerainty, but Charlemagne's sons, Pepin of Italy and Charles the Younger, forced him to submit in 792.